Editing item geometry

 Put an item on the map

-When creating or editing an item, you can define its geometry (if allowed by the item's design).
+When creating or editing an item, you can define its geometry.
+This makes it possible to visualise the item alongside other items on the map.

-Entering coordinates is no fun 💤, so the Geometry Editor lets you draw points, lines and polygons on the map to represent an item's location and shape.
+The Geometry Editor lets you draw points, lines and polygons directly onto the map to represent the item's location and shape.
+Alternatively, you can import coordinate data from elsewhere.
+The item's design determines which geometry types are allowed to be set.

 To edit the geometry of an item: